page transition image

 What You Need To Know Before Wearing It

 The case is in good condition with normal wear for age.
-The dial shows visible smudging and age related dirt.
-It is noticeable and should be understood clearly.
-The strap and buckle are aftermarket.
+The dial shows a bit of dirt but is to be expected with its age.
+The strap and buckle are brand new and non-original.
+The watch is running well after passing by our test bench.

 Why This Watch Still Works